AIRI-Institute/Cross_Transfer_Learning/README.md

 We will provide more information on this point in the revised version.

-__lack of statistical significance tests__
+__lack of statistical tests__

 Given our paper's extensive number of experiments, we acknowledge that comprehending all the presented data may be challenging.
-Therefore, statistical significance tests can aid in formalizing and clarifying the results.
+Therefore, statistical tests can aid in formalizing and clarifying the results.
 We have several ideas for tests, including examining the correlation between transfer learning performance and linguistic characteristics of low-resource languages using WALS features.
 Section 4.9.1 in [BLOOM](https://arxiv.org/abs/2211.05100) contains relevant tests.
 We'll add it in the revision.

 __Question A: Dialects in the list of LR languages__